narvin42/genemod-expanded/README.md

 # clangen (now with 100% more cat genetics) (now with more disabilities)

 ### [Discord Server](https://discord.gg/rnFQqyPZ7K) || [Itch.io Page](https://sablesteel.itch.io/clan-gen-fan-edit)
+note: I am not on the main server for personal reasons.
+If its allowed, I give others permission to post this there.
 ### [Genemod Server](https://discord.gg/t6XqgQ46Jx)
+realistic-disabilites thread for bug reporting or mod support. note most bugs are upstream from me.

 A mod of a mod of the Clan-gen fan edit featuring cat genetics that get passed down from cat to cat and additional permanent conditions, among a few little bonuses here and there!